nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 #### Implementation

-The proposed switching mechanism is facilitated by `ExpenseBook` and initialised by `Model#switchCategory(Tag category)`.
+The switching mechanism is facilitated by `ExpenseBook` and initialised by `Model#switchCategory(Tag category)`.
 Additionally, `ExpenseBook` implements the following operations:

 * `ExpenseBook#containsCategory(Tag toCheck)` — Checks if the given tag matches the tag of category budget. <a name="switchOperations"></a>
 * `ExpenseBook#updateExpenseBookCategory(Tag category)` - Updates the expense to only show expenses and budgets that matches the category.
-* `ExpenseBook#updateFilteredBudgets(Predicate<CategoryBudget> predicate)` — Filters the budget list to the given tag.
+* `ExpenseBook#updateFilteredBudgets(Predicate<CategoryBudget> predicate)` — Filters the budget list to the given predicate.
-* `ExpenseBook#updateFilteredExpenses(Predicate<Expense> predicate)` — Filters the expense list to the given tag.
+* `ExpenseBook#updateFilteredExpenses(Predicate<Expense> predicate)` — Filters the expense list to the given predicate  .

 These operations are exposed in the `Model` interface as
-* `hasCategory(Tag toCheck)`
+* `Model#hasCategory(Tag toCheck)`
-* `updateExpenseBookCategory(Tag category)`
+* `Model#updateExpenseBookCategory(Tag category)`
 * `Model#updateFilteredExpenseList(Predicate<Expense> predicate)`
 * `Model#updateFilteredBudgetList(Predicate<CategoryBudget> predicate)`

-Given below is an example usage scenario and how the switching mechanism behaves at each step.
+Given below is a successful usage scenario example and how the switching mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
 The `ExpenseBook` will be initialized with the initial expense book state in Model.